kinkypromise/kinky-download-gate/README.md

 ## Step 2 — Set up the reverse proxy (HTTPS)

-The app itself runs on a private port (`3000`).
-A reverse proxy listens on the public ports `80`/`443`, forwards traffic to the app, and handles HTTPS.
+The app runs on a private port (`3000` by default); a reverse proxy listens on the public ports `80`/`443`, forwards traffic to it, and handles HTTPS.
 SoundCloud login **requires** HTTPS, so this isn't optional.

+> **Running more than one gate on this server?** Each gate needs its own port.
+Pick one here and remember it — you'll set the same number as `HOST_PORT` in Step 5.
+The examples below use `3000`; for a second gate use `3001`, a third `3002`, and so on.
+See [Running multiple gates](#running-multiple-gates-on-one-server) in the Reference for the full pattern.

+> **Heads up:** after this step your domain will show an error page (502 / "bad gateway") until you actually start the app in Step 7.
+That's expected — the proxy is forwarding to a port where nothing is listening yet.
+Don't worry about it until Step 7.

 Install nginx and certbot: